Microcredentialing, Digital Credentials, Digital Badging, and Digital Certificates at Rutgers University

 Coordinator: Dave Schober

-A universitywide digital badge template has been created by University Communications and Marketing (UCM) to align with the University’s Visual Identity System that is simple, clear, and adaptable for use by any Rutgers unit.
+Universitywide templates for digital badges and digital certificates have been created by University Communications and Marketing (UCM) to align with the University’s Visual Identity System that is simple, clear, and adaptable for use by any Rutgers unit.
+UCM’s templates have also been migrated into the Accredible platform for the creation of digital badges.

-The Rutgers Division of Continuing Studies (DoCS) and its constituent parts, including the Center for Teaching Advancement and Assessment Research (CTARR), will provide training and support for the badge components and assessment, including workshops and other forms of technical support to assist units as they create new badges that will be consistent with and worthy of the Rutgers brand.
+The Rutgers Division of Continuing Studies (DoCS) and its constituent parts, including the Office of Teaching Evaluation and Assessment Research (OTEAR), will provide training and support for the digital badge and digital certificate components and assessment, including workshops and other forms of technical support to assist units as they create new badges and certificates that will be consistent with and worthy of the Rutgers brand.